-"Vice-President."
+"Very truly yours, Philip Murray, "Vice-President."

-The socialist party hesitated about assisting the M. R. C., as they were invited to de, then saw Dis-trict President Pat Fagin, and were advised by him to start a dual relief committee.
-So far they have M. not done this.
+The socialist party hesitated about assisting the M. R. C., as they were invited to do, then saw District President Pat Fagin, and were advised by him to start a dual relief committee.
+So far they have not done this.